ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Identifier Alignment {#identifier-alignment}

-When the domain in the address in the From: header field has the same Organizational Domain as a domain verified by SPF or DKIM (or both), it has Identifier Alignment. (see below)
+When the domain in the address in the From: header field has the same Organizational Domain as a domain verified by an authenticated identifier, it has Identifier Alignment. (see below)

 ### Longest PSD {#longest-psd}